 This means that for anyone currently working on a design for a CosmosDb application, you will have to rethink your design architecture to support the concept of ‘replace’ instead.

 To update a document in CosmosDb on the server isn’t possible, but you can do whatever you want in the memory of your own application.

 This means that in order to ‘update’ the document, you will need to retrieve the entire document from the CosmosDb, update the property/properties in your application and then call the ‘Replace’ method in the CosmosDb SDK to replace the document in question.
-Alternatively you could use ‘Upsert’ which checks if the document already exists and performs an ‘Insert’ if true or ‘Replace’ if false.
+Alternatively you could use ‘Upsert’ which checks if the document already exists and performs an ‘Insert’ if false or ‘Replace’ if true.